 That also explains Dante's Awakening and its Nintendo Hard difficulty (at least its original release); since it was Dante's first major adventure.

-One peculiar trait of Nero in DMC4 is that he swings the Red Queen around with just his left hand for a majority of his attacks.
+One peculiar trait of Nero in 4 is that he swings Red Queen around with just his left hand for a majority of his attacks.
 It seems like a pretty odd way to make him distinct from Dante.
 However, it may have served as a subtle connection to another character.
-Earlier in DMC3, Vergil is shown wielding another BFS of the series, Force Edge, with one hand.
+Earlier in 3, Vergil is shown wielding another BFS of the series, Force Edge, with one hand.
 Considering that Nero seems very similar to Vergil, perhaps this was done to further establish some relationship between them.

-There's also the fact that his right hand started in a sling and ended up a demonic claw, he might just be using his left hand to swing the Red Queen and fire the Blue Rose since it's still human and easier to use them.
+There's also the fact that his right hand started in a sling and ended up a demonic claw, he might just be using his left hand to swing Red Queen and fire Blue Rose since it's still human and easier to use them.

 Whether this was an intentional Shout-Out to Classical Mythology or not is unknown, but the Nobodies from the first game are among the most difficult and/or annoying enemies to deal with.
 Does anyone know what alias Odysseus goes by in the Odyssey when he and his crew are up against and stab the Cyclops in the eye?
 "Nohbdy", which coincidently in English is pronounced and has the same meaning as "Nobody", albeit they differ in that they are brutish rather than clever.
 JesseMB27

-All bosses in DMC 3 possess a Logical Weakness.
+All bosses in 3 possess a Logical Weakness.
 Agni and Cerberus are weak against each other, for instance.
 A notable exception occurs during Dante's campaign, as none of his weapons deal extra damage against Beowulf.
 Vergil does not have that difficulty, as Yamato's darkness counters Beowulf's light.
 That explains his quick end by Vergil's hand.

 She saw ride a rocket like surfboard earlier.
 HOW in the hell would you consider Dante human after that?